wpkenpachii/bzbet-automated-account-creator/readme.md

-# BZBET Automated Account Create
+# BZBET Automated Account Creation
 This is just a POC project for creating multiple accounts and create pix deposit invoices automated.